Skip to main content

 Below $2M, the founder can (and should) handle most leadership functions directly.
 Above $20M, you need full-time executives building and managing large teams.
 But in between, you have a company that is too complex for founder-led leadership and too early (or too capital-efficient) for a full executive team.

 That is where I work.
-And the playbook is surprisingly consistent across companies.
+My own engagements focus on companies doing $10M-$100M in revenue, but the fractional model described here applies broadly across the $2M-$20M ARR range.
+The playbook is surprisingly consistent across companies.

 Why $2M to $20M Is the Sweet Spot